t0mpr1c3/catrpilr/README.md

 * Bleeps!
 Flashing lights!
 High score!
 * _Special bonus screen memory glitches!_

 I don't know what causes the on-screen garbage: it might be something to do with how the emulator is implemented.
+You can get rid of it by typing `*TV254` before running the game: this command shifts the screen down a couple of lines.

 ### How to play